ResponsibleAILab/PPO_Based_Router/README.md

 On code tasks, where backend specialization matters most, PPO reaches the highest mean structural quality (0.637) by a wide margin over the bandit baselines, including MOUCB (0.385), which uses the same multi-objective reward.
 The gap is statistically significant against all five baselines (Mann-Whitney U, one-sided, p < 0.001).

 **Backend diversity.**
-Every bandit method, MOUCB included, converges onto a single dominant backend (90–99% of requests) within each task category.
-PPO is the only method that keeps real traffic on all three backends, sending code requests to CodeLLaMA, explain requests to Mistral, and spreading tests across backends.
+Every bandit method, MOUCB included, converges onto a single dominant backend (90–99% of requests) within each task category (the one exception is ε-greedy on explain at 58%).
+PPO is the only method that keeps real traffic on all three backends, distributing requests rather than collapsing onto one — on code it spreads across all three with Mistral as the plurality choice (~56%), and Mistral is likewise its plurality pick on explain and tests.
 This comes out of the online reward feedback alone.

 **Latency trade-off.**
-PPO runs at higher latency than the bandit baselines across the board.
+PPO runs at higher latency than the latency-minimizing bandit baselines on every task (ε-greedy on explain is the exception, where cold model-load overhead pushes its mean to 53.68s).
 It gives up some raw reward and responsiveness in exchange for better structural output quality.

 **Takeaway.**
 Multi-model routing is a multi-objective problem.
 Latency- and cost-sensitive deployments may be better off with a bandit policy, while applications that care most about response quality benefit from RL-based routing that can use backend heterogeneity and request context.
 The fact that MOUCB shares PPO's reward and still collapses onto one backend points to PPO's advantage coming from conditioning on multi-dimensional state, not from the reward design.